8 Best Digital Pool Water Testers of 2023 – Reviews & Buying Guide

-Swimming pool water is sanitized by the addition of different chemicals to kill algae and harmful bacteria.
-You can’t maintain a swimming pool without testing the water for the levels of those chemicals on a regular basis.
+Swimming pool water is sanitized by adding different chemicals to kill algae and harmful bacteria.
+You can’t maintain a swimming pool without testing the water for the levels of those chemicals regularly.
 The more regular and frequent, the better.
-Daily testing is the recommended minimum, and digital kits are the latest thing for speed and ease of use.
+Daily testing is the recommended minimum, and digital kits allow you to test faster.

-Figuring out which digital kit to buy can be a problem though.
-Most people aren’t chemists or chemistry majors, so comparing different kits and deciding which one is best can be challenging to say the least.
+Figuring out which digital kit to buy can be a problem .
+Most people aren’t chemists or chemistry majors, so comparing different kits and deciding which one is best can be challenging, to say the least.

 We’ve gone out and done that for you.
-We’ve looked over the products and kits that are available, and analyzed their features and benefits, and their advantages and disadvantages, to produce these reviews that will give you the information you need to make this important decision.
+We’ve looked over the products and kits that are available and analyzed their features and benefits and their advantages and disadvantages to produce these reviews that will give you the information you need to make this critical decision.

-Read through the reviews below as well as the quick reference “pros and cons” sections under each one.
+Read through the reviews below and the quick reference “pros and cons” sections under each one.
 This should simplify the process of choosing a testing kit that is suited for you and your specific needs.
-Let’s get started.

 |Best Overall||LaMotte ColorQ Pro 7 Digital Pool Water Test Kit||

 |pHin Digital Pool-Water Tester & Monitor||

 |MiToo Pool Water Test (electronic)||

 1. LaMotte ColorQ Pro 7 Digital Pool Water Test Kit – Best Overall